 It’s kind of a hybrid greeting, because it can be used in somewhat formal contexts, such as when you approach a shop keeper.
 However, it is considered by many too informal to be used in job interviews or any other very formal situations.

 Earlier in this lesson I told you that saying hello in Italian also depends on the time of day.
-Find out what I mean after doing the exercises.

 Good morning, good day